sn1p3r46/Asus-ZenBook-UX305LA-Brightness-Adjustment-Script/README.md

 The `src/the_script.py` is a Python3 script that create the shortcut in Ubuntu environment using `gsettings`.

+---

-The whole code in this repository comes without any kind of warranty or license, use it at your own risk.
+**The whole code in this repository comes without any kind of warranty or license, use it at your own risk.**

-If you have some improvements or suggestions, please create a pull request or write to me at: andreagalloni92{at}gmail[dot]com
+`If you have some improvements or suggestions, please create a pull request or write to me at: andreagalloni92{at}gmail[dot]com`